Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Sequential colimits

 \section{Sequential colimits}

-In this section, we treat sequential colimits in homotopy type theory, following Sojakova, van Doorn and Rijke \citep{SvDR20}.
+In this section, we treat sequential colimits in homotopy type theory, following Sojakova, van Doorn and Rijke \cite{SvDR20}.
+We use different names for core concepts to stay consistent with the rest of the agda-unimath library --- mainly ``sequences'', ``natural transformations of sequences'' and ``fibered sequences'' are renamed to ``sequential diagrams'', ``morphisms of sequential diagrams'' and ``dependent sequential diagrams''.
 Apart from the necessary definitions to define the zigzag construction, the main goal is to prove \autoref{lem:preserves-cubes}, which states that a sequence of cubes of sections induces a square of sections in the colimit.

-We give a summary of the necessary definitions, opting for a minor change in vocabulary --- "sequences", "natural transformation of sequences" and "fibered sequences" are renamed to "sequential diagrams", "morphisms of sequential diagrams" and "dependent sequential diagrams", to be consistent with the library nomenclature.